HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 TODO ...documentation

 {% include img.html img="taskbased-task-Q-sequencediagram.svg" %}

+#### Using Da Vinci DTR to Complete the Questionnaire

+Refer to the [Using Da Vinci DTR to Complete the Questionnaire] on the Requesting Attachment using Questionnaires page.

 #### Example of Requesting Data Using A FHIR Questionnaire